Primary Stylistic Influences:

 .
 In other words, taking, running-with and exploiting the more commercially viable qualities of Grunge while watering down its oddity and offending harshness.
 Yeah, this genre doesn't go over well

-to lose its experimental qualities.
+to becoming more banal, and losing its experimental qualities.
 Not to mention the genre's existence has lead to numerous bands previously snatched up by major labels after Nirvana

 's breakthrough being unceremoniously dumpednote

-The genre has been known to use the rock-like compositions and structure often rejected by their predecessors in Grunge, modernized with introspective sombre, brooding lyrics of personal struggles and battling with one's demons (such as drug addiction or breakups).
+The genre has been known to use the rock-like compositions and structure often rejected by their predecessors in Grunge, modernized with brooding lyrics.
 In this sense, the movement could be considered (ironically

 ) the Spiritual Successor